Kasturbhai Lalbhai: Institution building

 Kasturbhai was elected as the President of Federation of Indian Chamber of Commerce and Industries in 1934 and the President of Ahmedabad Textile Mill Owners Association in 1935.
 From 1937 to 1949, he served as the Director of Reserve Bank of India.

 He along with Amritlal Hargovinddas, Ganesh Mavlankar started the Ahmadabad Education Society (AES) in 1936, which later evolved into Ahmedabad University in 2009.
 Later this society started several educational institutes including MG Science College, L M College of Pharmacy.
 AES assisted the other educational institutions by donating the land to the institutes like Physical Research Laboratory, Indian Space Research Organisation, CEPT, Castrol AES Monitoring Institute, Blind Men's Association giving training to the Blind persons.
 Vikram Sarabhai Community Science Center, Gujarat Vishwa Kosh, and others.
 HL College of Commerce had the privilege to house Gujarat University in its building in the initial years.
 AES had also donated Rs 0.5 Million for the establishment of Gujarat University.
 AES also helped establish cultural center like Amdavad ni Gufa.

 He and Vikram Sarabhai established Ahmedabad Textile Industries Research Association (ATIRA) before independence under Ahmedabad Textile Mill owners Association for promoting research in field of textiles.

 AES also donated land for the establishment of the Indian Institute of Management Ahmedabad (IIMA).
 Kasturbhai along with Vikram Sarabhai were instrumental in it.
 He was on the board of IIMA but declined to accept the position of its chairman.
 Now IIMA has Kasturbhai Lalbhai Management Development Centre and a Kasturbhai Lalbhai Chair in Entrepreneurship.

 To promote engineering and technology, he founded an engineering college in 1947 and named it after his father, Lalbhai Dalpatbhai College of Engineering.
 He also established the Lalbhai Dalpatbhai Institute of Indology in 1962.

 In 1949, he founded the Gujarat Chamber of Commerce and Industries (GCCI).
 From 1955 to 1965, he was a chairman of Indian Institute of Technology (IIT).
 He founded the Lalbhai Dalpatbhai Institute of Indology in 1962 which preserves many manuscripts, rare books, and microfilms.
 In 1972, Sankat Nivaran Society was founded by Gujarat Chamber of Commerce and Industries and Ahmedabad Textile Mills Owners' Association.

 He commissioned world-renowned architects such as Louis Kahn, Le Corbusier, B. V. Doshi and Charles Correa to design some of these institutes and bring modern architecture in Ahmedabad.

 Later life

 With time, Kasturbhai started handing over the operations of his businesses to his family in the 1960s.
 He devoted more time to public activities.
 He retired from business in January 1977.
 He died on 20 January 1980 in Ahmedabad.

 Religious activities

 He was a strict Jain.
 He became chairman of Anandji Kalyanji Trust in 1925 at the age of 30 years and served for 50 years.
 It has many Jain temples under its management.
-Under him, the trust renovated many Jain temples including temples at Ranakpur, Dilwara (Mt.Abu), Girnar, Taranga and Shatrunjaya Hills.
+Under him, the trust renovated many Jain temples including temples at Ranakpur, Dilwara (at Mount Abu), Girnar, Taranga and Shatrunjaya Hills.